Bury North (UK Parliament constituency): History

 Bury North is a marginal seat between Labour and the Conservatives, and a bellwether constituency throughout most of its existence — the winner of the seat has tended to win the general election, with 2017 being an exceptional Labour gain, though it was subsequently regained by the Conservatives in 2019.
 In forerunner seats, the town of Bury did not have a Labour MP until 1964, since when Bury North has become reported on as an important marginal seat.

 The 2010 Conservative win at Bury North was the Conservative Party's sole gain in Greater Manchester.
 The 2015 general election result was narrower, which produced the fifth-most marginal majority of the Conservative Party's 331 seats by percentage of majority.
 The 2019 general election result made this the most marginal constituency in Great Britain, with a narrow majority of 105 votes.
-Only Sinn Fein's majority of 57 in Fermanagh and South Tyrone was lower in the UK, and as Sinn Fein members do not take their seats, Daly's majority is therefore the smallest for that of a sitting MP.
+Only Sinn Féin's majority of 57 in Fermanagh and South Tyrone was lower in the UK, and as Sinn Féin members do not take their seats, Daly's majority was therefore the smallest for that of a sitting MP.

+Despite boundary changes which were favorable to the Conservatives, Labour retook the seat in 2024 with a majority of over 15%.